 If an interpreted language such as Java is used to program scripts, then the scripts could be updated using mobile code mechanisms to change the functionality of automated manager agents.
-Although this suffers from all the usual security vulnerabilities of mobile code [3], extending the functionality of manager agents is an operation on the agent's management interface and can be restricted by authorisation policies.
+However this suffers from all the usual security vulnerabilities of mobile code [3].

-6.3 Imports
+6.3.
+Imports